juji-io/datalevin/doc/upgrade.md

 Now your new Datalog database is in `/dest/dir`.
 That's it.

-If the database is a key-value store instead of a Datalog store, the dump and load commands have different options, please consult the `dtlv help dump` and `dtlv help load` for details.
+If the database is a key-value store instead of a Datalog one, the dump and load commands have different options, please consult the `dtlv help dump` and `dtlv help load` for details.